Tracking the Tropics: South Florida in cone of Eta, braces for flooding

 TAMPA, Fla.
-(WFLA) — Eta, the 28th named storm of a rather active hurricane season, now has Florida in its path.
+(WFLA) — Eta, the 28th named storm of a rather active hurricane season, may have set its sights on Florida after making landfall in Central America.

-The National Hurricane Center said Eta was downgraded to a tropical storm overnight after making landfall in Nicaragua Tuesday as a Category 4 hurricane.
+Eta was downgraded to a tropical storm overnight after making landfall in Nicaragua Tuesday as a Category 4 hurricane, according to the National Hurricane Center.

-At 5 a.m.
-ET Wednesday, Eta had maximum sustained winds of 70 mph, and was bringing “life-threatening flash flooding” over portions of Central America.
-The storm was centered about 90 miles west of Puerto Cabezas, Nicaragua, and was moving to the west at 8 mph.
+At 10 a.m.
+ET Wednesday, Eta had maximum sustained winds of 50 mph and was bringing “life-threatening flash flooding” over portions of Central America.
+The storm was centered about 135 miles north-northeast of Managua, Nicaragua and moving to the west at 7 mph.

 Eta is forecast to weaken over land and become a tropical depression Wednesday night.
 The latest forecast track shows Eta crossing Honduras Wednesday and Thursday, then emerging over the northwestern Caribbean Sea on Friday.